Q: Does NH have the right to peacefully declare our independence?

 A: New Hampshire’s own Constitution has governed our state wisely and well since 1784 – three years before the United States even existed.
 In addition to laying out the structure of New Hampshire’s government, it contains strong, time-tested safeguards protecting all of the individual rights guaranteed by the US Constitution.

 That’s why the Foundation supports independence under the terms and authority of our present Constitution.
 It’s hard to improve on nearly 230 years of peace, prosperity, and freedom.

 Q: Can New Hampshire survive without money from Washington?

-A: Not only will we survive, we will thrive.
+A: Not only will the people of NH survive, we will thrive!
 For each dollar the people of New Hampshire send to Washington, we get about seventy cents back.
 This dismal return on our hard-earned money has placed New Hampshire among the nation’s top five “donor states” — states that send more money to Washington than they receive — for over twenty years.